 (Thomas Nugents Reisen durch Deutschland, 1781, page 95)

-In the same manner the translator has cut down on the material, which he thought would be "more fitting to Berkenmeier, Willebrand and their consorts".
+In the same manner the translator has cut down on the material, which he thought would be "more fitting to Berkenmeier, Willebrand and their consorts" along with the description of the donkey playing the bagpipes.

 Berckenmeyer does in fact mention the dance of death briefly: »In der kleinen Orgel=Capelle ist rundherum der Todten=Tanz gar alt, aber wohl fürgestellet, welcher Anno 1701. sehr schön gemahlet und mit artigen Versen renoviret ist« (page 762 of the 1746-edition).